 This page offers instructions for preparing and depositing an “Annotation for Transparent Inquiry (ATI) Data Supplement” accompanying a digital manuscript.
 More information about ATI can be found here.
-ATI builds on Active Citation, an earlier technique for achieving transparency in qualitative research developed by Andrew Moravcsik.
-A detailed discussion of the intellectual logic underlying the two techniques can be found here.
+ATI builds on Active Citation, an earlier approach to achieving transparency in qualitative research developed by Moravcsik (e.g., 2010, 2012a, 2012b, 2014a, 2014b, 2014c, 2016).
+A detailed discussion of the intellectual logic underlying ATI can be found here.

 Please read and follow the file naming conventions below.

 The ATI Data Overview, of approximately 1,000 words in length, describes the research process in a holistic way.
 The Data Overview should not repeat information that is already included in the main text or notes of the manuscript; instead, use the Data Overview to supplement that information.
 If your manuscript has a bibliography or list of references, please include it in the Data Overview.

 Typically, the Data Overview consists of three parts: (1) a description of the processes used to collect information and sources and to generate the data employed in the manuscript; (2) a description of how the data were analyzed to produce results; (3) an indication of the “logic of annotation” employed.